mphokekana/alx-low_level_programming/0x02-functions_nested_loops/README.md

 1 - Write a function that prints the alphabet, in lowercase, followed by a new line.

-2 - Write a function that prints 10 times the alphabe, in lowercase, followed by a new line.
+2 - Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.

 3 - Write a function that checks for lowercase character.